Calera, Oklahoma: Economy

 Calera is a growing town with a thriving tourism industry, thanks to the nearby Choctaw Casinos & Resorts, which attracts many travelers and tourists to the area.
-The town has seen significant economic growth in recent years, with an increase in new eating establishments such as Sonic Drive-In, Subway, Los Arcos Mexican Restaurant, Simple Simons Pizza, and Taco Casa.
-Visitors can also enjoy the world-renowned Okie donuts owned by the Wines Family.
+The town has seen significant economic growth in recent years, with an increase in new eating establishments.

 In addition to its tourism industry, Calera is actively recruiting businesses that can contribute to the town's sales tax revenue.
 With a sales tax rate of 9%, which includes state, county, and city taxes, businesses in Calera have the potential to generate significant revenue.
 Calera also owns several properties that are available for retail businesses interested in starting or expanding in the town.

-Despite its small size, Calera has a number of thriving small businesses that contribute to the town's economic success.
-These include Carriage Point Family Medicine, Calera Urgent Care, Calera Groceries, and several other businesses.

-Overall, Calera is a business-friendly town with many opportunities for entrepreneurs and established businesses.